wenkokke/paper-prioritise-the-best-variation/REVIEWS.md

 @wenkokke: I agree with @reviewer3: it'd be good to see more of the proofs in the paper itself. @reviewer3 will be glad to know that the draft version of the paper is already on arXiv, including appendices.

-TODO: @wenkokke once the rewrite is complete, move the progress proof into the main body of the paper if space permits
+- [ ] @wenkokke once the rewrite is complete, move the progress proof into the main body of the paper if space permits

 ## Minor comments